 2.2 “Data Controller” means the entity that determines the purposes and means of Processing of Personal Data.

 2.3 “Data Processor” means the entity that Processes Personal Data on behalf of the Data Controller, including as applicable any "service provider" as that term is defined in the CCPA.

-2.4 “Data Protection Laws and Regulations” means any applicable data protection laws and regulations applicable to the Processing of Personal Data under the Agreement, including the applicable laws and regulations of the European Union, the European Economic Area and their member states, Switzerland, and the United States and its states.
+2.4 “Data Protection Laws” means any applicable data protection laws and regulations applicable to the Processing of Personal Data under the Agreement, including the applicable laws and regulations of the European Union, the European Economic Area and their member states, Switzerland, and the United States and its states.

 2.5 “Data Subject” means the individual to whom Personal Data relates.

 2.6 “Personal Data” means any information that identifies, relates to, describes, is reasonably capable of being associated with or could reasonably be linked, directly or indirectly, to an identified or identifiable individual.

 2.7 “Processing”, “Processes” or “Process” means any operation or set of operations performed upon Personal Data whether or not by automated means, such as collection, recording, organization, storage, adaptation, alteration, retrieval, consultation, use, disclosure, dissemination, erasure, or destruction.